 Wasps, Hornets, And Yellow Jackets Can Construct Large, Dangerous Nests On Your Property

 Wasps’ nests can grow to impressive size during late summer or autumn, before winter approaches in earnest.
-Paper wasps tend to be an extremely aggressive species, and will sting with very little provocation if they sense danger approaching.
+Paper wasps tend to be an extremely aggressive species of stinging insects and will sting with very little provocation if they sense danger approaching.
 Some paper wasps that survive the winter will begin to build their new nests on top of old ones, which gives the impression that they’re reusing old nesting locations.

 Among the threatening species of flying wasps, there are two main types: social and solitary.
 Social wasps, such as yellow jackets, hornets, and paper wasps have larger populations than solitary wasps like mud daubers.
 Many species of wasp make their nests from wood fibers which produce a paper-like shell over time.
 There are a number of different building styles that tend to differ from species to species.
 For example, paper wasps tend to build open and exposed nests that look like upside-down umbrellas.